PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 </Figure>

 Even though `getSum()` above has a `callback` function as a parameter, everything will run synchronously, as you're used to.
 That's because we don't do any work that runs *in the background*.
-To make `getSum()` asynchronous, we need to tell it to do it's work in the background.
-You do that by calling an asynchronous built-in function, like:
+To make `getSum()` asynchronous, we need to tell it to do it's work in the background somehow.
+In JavaScript, you can do that by calling an asynchronous built-in function, like:

 * [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (to send an HTTP request)
 * [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) (to schedule a function to be called later)